North Korea's Thanksgiving Day test shows improving speed for missile crews

 A spokesman at Seoul’s Unification Ministry in charge of inter-Korean affairs on Friday urged the North to cease acts that may heighten military tension and return to dialogue.

-Kim has set a end-year deadline to re-start the talks with the United States which remain stalemated after a working-level meeting last month broke down.
+Kim has set an end-year deadline to re-start the talks with the United States which remain stalemated after a working-level meeting last month broke down.

 While undertaking negotiations with Washington, North Korea has demonstrated progress in conventional weapons development.